weavejester/teensyp/README.md

 the handler.

 The handler is guaranteed to be called sequentially for the same channel.
-That is, the 1-arity accept is always first, then 2-arity close is always last, and each handler call must finish before the next begins.
+That is, the 1-arity accept is always first, the 2-arity close is always last, and each handler call for the same channel must finish before the next begins.

 The `write` function accepts a single `ByteBuffer` argument, or one of three special marker objects: